Yoga in the news

 Remember when Olympian and Para Olympian athletes were crediting "being in the present", and breath awareness exercises as tools that helped them achieve medal status in their sport.
 Actors and actresses are frequently saying the same - how meditation and yoga help with their roles and adjusting to fame.

-When the latest Bond movie, No Time to Die, hit our screens, actress Lashana Lynch, aka the new 007 secret agent in the Bond franchise, who just happens to be female and black, has been interviewed about her new ground breaking role.
+When the last Bond movie, No Time to Die, hit our screens, actress Lashana Lynch, aka the new 007 secret agent in the Bond franchise, who just happens to be female and black, has been interviewed about her new ground breaking role.
 She was talking on Woman's Hour (BBC Radio 4), about dealing with the backlash and hurtful comments she received through social media.
 "Lots of meditation," was her first answer on what kept her calm and grounded.

 Meditating on the breath can be a great tool for us all, helping to cut out that peripheral chatter and help us focus more clearly on the important things in life, or just as a way of observing how our breath is affected in/by different situations and reactions, and then using slow, deep breathing and the awareness of it to relax.